 Hold your working needles in one place with a needle minder.
 It is a little magnetic device you can put on your embroidery hoop or fabric which holds your needles.
 The needle minder has many names: needle nanny, needle keeper, needle rest and the list goes on.

-Needle minders come in many variations and I’m sure you’ll find one for your taste (ehem, I meant for your friend whom you’re giving it to *wink*)
+Needle minders come in many variations, and I’m sure you’ll find one for your taste (ahem, I meant for your friend whom you’re giving it to *wink*)

-1// cake shaped polymer minder by chapelviewcrafts– 2// hand-painted hare needle keep by YWAcrafts – 3// handstitched needle keep by ricamoeplasticcanvas – 4// floss boss enamel pin by Red Gate Stitchery– 5// hand-painted flower needle nanny by LolliandGrace
+1// cake shaped polymer minder by chapelviewcrafts– 2// hand-painted hare needle keep by YWAcrafts – 3// handstitched needle keep by ricamoeplasticcanvas – 4// a heart for cross stitch enamel needle minder by Stitchonomy– 5// Unicorn popsicle needle minder by LolliandGrace

 Thread conditioner or thread wax is a tool to tame your embroidery thread and make it even easier to work with.
 Whether you buy it for yourself or a fellow embroidery lover – you will love how this simple tool improves your stitching experience!

-1// natural beeswax in a lipstick tube by DuchessFrouFrou – 2// tiny beeswax pearl by Thistleroseweaving – 3// beeswax in a practical container with lid by Angelic Emporium – 4// DIY beeswax tutorial on Pumora – 5// berry shaped beeswax necklace by SplendorSolisCostume – 6// unicorn-shaped thread conditioner by Robotmom
+1// natural beeswax in a lipstick tube by DuchessFrouFrou – 2// sheep-shaped beeswax by TheThreadGatherer – 3// rainbow thread conditioner by BenzieDesign – 4// DIY beeswax tutorial on Pumora – 5// thread conditioner pendant by DesireeBoissier – 6// scented sew fine thread Gloss by HawthornHandmade

-1// rainbow tula pink scissors by shopthimbleandspool – 2// blue & red snips by Jolemina – 3// Japanese snips by Bungustore – 4// red mini scissors by snugglymonkey – 5// colorful mini scissors by Craftywoolfelt – 6// guitar shaped embroidery scissors by SojournerHandmade
+1//butterfly embroidery scissors by Craftywoolfelt– 2// ornate vintage embroidery scissors by LeiaPatterns – 3// Japanese snips by Bungustore – 4// rose gold folding scissors by snugglymonkey – 5// colorful mini scissors by Craftywoolfelt – 6// black embroidery scissors by astymegoesby

 Thread savers/Floss organizers

-1// DMC thread storage box by AllAboutCrossStitch> – 2// cross stitch thread organizer by craftismo – 3// honeycomb-shaped thread saver by
+1// DMC thread storage box by SewProCrafts> – 2// cross stitch thread organizer by craftismo – 3// honeycomb-shaped thread saver by

 Perfect for beginners and embroiderers who don’t want to get all the materials – Embroidery kits are a great way to start embroidery!
 They include everything you need to make your own piece of wall art – no running around for supplies.

-1// galaxy girl embroidery kit by cozyblue – 2// anatomical heart kit by hallodribums – 3// GYM? funny cross stitch kit by sewcrosshandmade – 4// blue girl in a boat kit by tamarnahiryanai – 5// reindeer ornament kit by lolliandgrace
+1// galaxy girl embroidery kit by cozyblue – 2// anatomical heart kit by MENonWOOLx – 3// GYM? funny cross stitch kit by sewcrosshandmade – 4// reindeer ornament kit by lolliandgrace – 5// blue girl in a boat kit by tamarnahiryanai

 You might also like these other articles about Christmas Crafting